pivotal-cf/areas-of-contribution/CONTRIBUTING.md

 Feel free to open GitHub issues with questions or concerns.
 You can also reach out to your local Engineering Director to learn more, and/or join the conversation on Pivotal Slack at `#feedback-collection`.

+## Roadmap
+We're actively working to lower the cost of change to this repo.
+Our goal is to enable a pull-request workflow.

+To get there, we plan to:

+1. Document underlying intent behind existing skills: so that Pivots can consider and incorporate that intent when proposing changes to this repo

+2. Establish a change-review process: so that contributors understand how their proposed changes will be reviewed and merged.

+3. Establish a deployment process: so that changes here are reflected in the forms we use when gathering feedback.

+We're hoping that will enable others to help us improve things here!

+Want to suggest a change now?
 We ask that you keep the following context in-mind when suggesting improvements...

 ## Goals and anti-goals